Cryptocurrency Creator Joins Interpol Red List After Leaking $40 Billion

 — Do Kwon 🌕 (@stablekwon) September 17, 2022

 However, the country’s prosecutor’s office claims that Kwon fled to Singapore in late April, just as his company’s financial disaster began.
-The information is from Financial Times.
+The information is from the newspaper.
+Financial Times.

 Singapore authorities also spoke out about the case and stated that Kwon was not on the country’s territory, as reported by the Hong Kong newspaper.
 South China Morning Post.

 “I will tell you what I am doing and where I am if: 1) we are friends 2) we have plans to meet 3) we are involved in a GPS based web3 game.
-Otherwise, you don’t need to know my GPS coordinates.”
+Otherwise you don’t need to know my GPS coordinates,” she wrote.

 The South Korean authorities’ request to Interpol puts Kwon on the red list of warnings.
 The measure technically means “a request to law enforcement agencies around the world to locate and provisionally detain a person awaiting extradition, surrender or prosecution,” according to the Interpol website.